- Clinical science

 - History of recurrent angina episodes

-- Signs of atherosclerotic vessel disease (e.g., absent foot pulses, carotid bruit) → see also
+- Signs of atherosclerotic vascular disease (e.g., absent foot pulses, carotid bruit)

-- Best initial test for both types of angina (and other types of chest pain)
+- Best initial test for all types of chest pain

 - Usually normal in stable angina